Sparse Oracle Inequalities for Variable Selection via Regularized Quantization: Notation

 It is worth pointing out that, since the support of $P$ is bounded, then there exist such minimizers $\hat{\c}_n$ and $\mathbf{c}^*$ (see, e.g., Corollary 3.1 in \cite{Fischer10}).
 In the sequel, the set of minimizers of the risk $R(.)$ will be denoted by $\mathcal{M}$.
 Then, for any codebook $\c$, the loss $\ell(\c,\c^*)$ may be defined as the excess distortion, namely $\ell(\c,\c^*) = R(\c) - R(\c^*)$, for $\c^*$ in $\mathcal{M}$.

+From now on we assume that $k\geq 2$.
 Let $c_1, \hdots, c_k$ be a sequence of code points.
 A central role is played by the set of points which are closer to $c_i$ than to any other $c_j$'s.
 To be more precise, the Voronoi cell, or quantization cell associated with $c_i$ is the closed set defined by

 It may be noted that $(V_1(\c), \hdots, V_k(\c))$ does not form a partition of $\mathbb{R}^d$, since $V_i(\c) \cap V_j(\c) $ may be non empty.
 To address this issue, the Voronoi partition associated with $\c$ is defined as the sequence of subsets $W_i(\c)= V_i(\c) \setminus (\cup_{i >j} V_j(\c))$, for $i=1, \hdots, k$.
 It is immediate that the $W_i(\c)$'s form a partition of $\mathbb{R}^d$, and that for every $i=1, \hdots, k$,